Ziheng-Qi/Ziheng-Qi.github.io/_posts/2025-10-14-thoughts-on-suno-ai.md

 Rather than fearing AI, perhaps we should view it as a catalyst for artistic evolution.
 Just as photography didn't kill painting but rather redefined it, AI music generation won't kill music—it will reshape what it means to be a musician.
 The future might belong to those who can blend human creativity with AI capabilities, or those who dare to venture into artistic territories that machines cannot comprehend.

-As for me, I'll continue strumming my guitar, exploring sounds and emotions that feel uniquely human—even in an age of artificial intelligence.
+As for me?
+I'll continue strumming my guitar...